fraune/CBSafeKit/README.md

 https://github.com/fraune/CBSafeKit
 ```

-### 2. Import the package and instantiate a CBUUID
+### 2. Import the package and use one of the helpers
-Example of using this package to safely create a CBUUID
+Example of using this package to safely create a CBUUID:
 ```swift
 import CoreBluetooth
 import CBSafeKit